Heritage Sheep

 KARAKUL – AMERICAN SHEEP

-The Karakul breed originated in Central Asia, and its name comes from the village of Kara Kul (or Black Lake), which lies in the Bokhara region between Turkmenistan and Afghanistan near the Caspian and Black Seas.
+The Karakul breed originated from sheep in Central Asia, and its name comes from the village of Kara Kul (or Black Lake), which lies in the Bokhara region between Turkmenistan and Afghanistan near the Caspian and Black Seas.
 Some archeological artifacts indicate that the breed has been raised there since 1400 BCE.

-Their milk can be used to produce soft cheese, butter, frozen confections, and yogurt.
-Several modern shepherds have trained their Karakul ewes to be milked while they are nursing their lambs to maintain lactation as long as possible.

 Though used primarily for the production of wool, Karakuls are multipurpose sheep with many valuable characteristics.
+Meat from Karakul lambs and sheep is lean and flavorful, and the fat tails are a cultural delicacy associated with particular holidays.
+The milk can be used to produce soft cheese, butter, frozen confections, and yogurt.
+Some shepherds have trained their Karakul ewes to be milked while they are nursing their lambs to maintain lactation as long as possible.

-They are hardy and adaptable, thriving under rugged conditions in a variety of climates.
+While Karakuls are desert breed, they are hardy and adaptable, thriving under rugged conditions in a variety of climates.
 The sheep are aggressive grazers and browsers, useful wherever pastures need improvement.
-They are resistant to internal parasites and foot rot.
+Some are resistant to internal parasites and foot rot.
+Karakuls can be run in fenced pastures or on open range and have a strong flocking instinct.

 The population in North America has been genetically divergent from Central Asian stocks since the time of importation, so this now warrants classification of the American Karakul as a separate breed.